 Engaging Scholarly Conversations

 The Paideia Connections lecture series at Southwestern University features short talks by two faculty members from diverse fields about their recent scholarly work.
 Following their talks, members of the campus community and the general public are encouraged to engage in thought-provoking discussions and invited to share connections they make between the presentations.
 "Paideia Connections" takes its name from Southwestern's Paideia curriculum, which encourages students and faculty members to make connections between various disciplines and disparate ideas.
 In collaboration with Southwestern's Brown Chairholders and University Scholars, President Edward Burger initiated the series in spring 2014, and serves as the event moderator.

-On March 24, 2014 Southwestern University launched a new lecture series titled “Paideia Connections.”
-This lecture featured Alison Kafer, associate professor of feminist studies, and Maria Todd, associate professor of biology.
+On March 24, 2014 Southwestern University launched the Paideia Connections lecture series.
+The first lecture featured Alison Kafer, associate professor of feminist studies, and Maria Todd, associate professor of biology.

 President Edward Burger and Professor of Biology Ben Pierce discuss the creation of Paideia Connections.